rfjakob/earlyoom/README.md

 	./earlyoom

-It will inform you how much physical RAM you have, how much is currently available and what the minimum amount of available memory is:
+It will inform you how much memory and swap you have, what the minimum is, how much memory is available and how much swap is free.

-	earlyoom v0.4
+    earlyoom v0.4.1-2-g39183c0-dirty
-	total:  7842 MiB
-	min:     784 MiB
-	avail:  5071 MiB
-	avail:  5071 MiB
-	avail:  5071 MiB
+    mem total: 7842 MiB, min: 784 MiB swap total: 1023 MiB, min: 102 MiB mem avail:  2251 MiB, swap free:   231 MiB mem avail:  2251 MiB, swap free:   231 MiB mem avail:  2252 MiB, swap free:   231 MiB
 	[...]

-If the available memory drops below the minimum, processes are killed until it is above the minimum again.
+If the values drop below the minimum, processes are killed until it is above the minimum again.
 Every action is logged to stderr.
 If you are on Fedora and running earlyoom as a service, you can view the last 10 lines using